 Managing Aceria malherbae Gall Mites for Control of Field Bindweed

 Field bindweed (Convolvulus arvensis L.) originated in the Mediterranean area and the Middle East but is now found in temperate areas throughout the world.
-It was introduced into North America in the early 1700s and is now considered one of the worst weeds on the continent (Boldt and Sobhian, 1993).
-Field bindweed is a persistent competitor, robbing nutrients and moisture from desirable crops and producing long viny stems that clog harvesting equipment (Boldt and Sobhian, 1993).
-This species produces seed that can survive in the soil for 30 years or longer (Boldt and Sobhian, 1993; Rosenthal, 1983).
-Field bindweed also develops an extensive root system, reaching depths of 20 to 30 feet (Boldt and Sobhian, 1993), with lateral roots and rhizomes that help it spread and make it difficult to control chemically or mechanically (Rosenthal, 1983; Boldt and Sobhian, 1993).
-Mechanical removal or grazing by sheep is temporarily effective, but field bindweed plants recover quickly (Boldt and Sobhian, 1993) because they store carbohydrates in their root systems that can be used for recovery and regrowth (Boydston and Williams, 2004).
+It was introduced into North America in the early 1700s and became one of the most widespread and difficult-to-manage weeds on the continent (Boldt and Sobhian, 1993).
+Field bindweed is a persistent competitor, robbing nutrients and moisture from desirable crops and producing long vine-like stems that clog harvesting equipment (Boldt and Sobhian, 1993).
+This species produces seed that can survive in the soil for 30 years or longer before germinating (Boldt and Sobhian, 1993; Rosenthal, 1983).
+Field bindweed also develops an extensive root system, reaching depths of 20 to 30 feet (Boldt and Sobhian, 1993), coupled with lateral roots and rhizomes that help it spread and make it difficult to eradicate chemically or mechanically (Rosenthal, 1983; Boldt and Sobhian, 1993).
+Mechanical removal or grazing by sheep is temporarily effective.
+However, field bindweed plants recover quickly (Boldt and Sobhian, 1993) by storing carbohydrates used for recovery and regrowth in their root systems (Boydston and Williams, 2004).

 About the Bindweed Gall Mite

-Symptoms.
-Mite feeding can inhibit leaf formation, stem elongation, and flowering by the field bindweed.
-Infested leaves fold, curl, and fuse along the mid-vein where mites feed (Boldt and Sobhian, 1993).
-Figure 2 shows classic damage by mite feeding on unstressed field bindweed.
-Affected leaves thicken and develop a rough surface, having a yellowish to golden brown grainy or mealy appearance.
-Stem buds that have been damaged will not elongate but will form a mass of galled leaves that act as a nutrient sink (Figure 3).
-If infestations are great enough, transfer of carbohydrates to the root system and formation of flower buds can be inhibited (Rosenthal, 1983).
-Root buds that have been fed on during dormant periods either do not grow at all or produce severely stunted roots or stems (Figure 4).
+Mite damage can inhibit leaf formation, stem elongation, and flowering by field bindweed.
+Classic symptoms of mite damage can be observed when bindweed leaves fold, curl, and fuse along the mid-vein where mites feed (Boldt and Sobhian, 1993; Figures 2 and 3).
+Additionally, affected leaves thicken and develop a rough surface, along with a yellowish to golden brown grainy or mealy appearance.
+Stem buds that have been damaged will not properly elongate, but will form a mass of galled leaves that act as a nutrient sink, which limits the transport of carbohydrates throughout the plant (Figure 4).
+If infestations are severe enough, transfer of carbohydrates to the root system and formation of flower buds can be inhibited (Rosenthal, 1983).
+Root buds that have been fed on during dormant periods either do not grow at all or produce severely stunted roots or stems once active growth initiates (Figure 5).

 Figure 2.
 Classic damage by Aceria malherbae gall mites to field bindweed when unmanaged.
 Note the folding of the leaves (a) and the curving of the mid-vein (b).